codemonkey800/sci-components/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test Story
 - [ ] Tests written
 - [ ] Variables from `defaultTheme.ts` used wherever possible
-- [ ] If updating an existing component, depreciate flag has been used
+- [ ] If updating an existing component, depreciate flag has been used where necessary